+I know we hear this all the time but we all need reminders from time to time.
 I recently received an email from the Better Business Bureau which naturally sparked my interest, especially considering I had never received one from them in the past.
 The email told me they had received a complaint against my business.
 I found that particularly odd because this BBB was from New York.
 Furthermore, who would dare to complain about me? :)

-The 'From' address looked legitimate so I decided to email the guy.
+The 'From' address looked legit so I decided to email the guy.
 Perhaps another mistake.
 No surprise - that email wasn't delivered but I did receive a message back telling me the email address was phishing spam and I should report it to another email, which I did.
 Again I was wondering if I should have done so because that email also bounced.

 Warning from BBB

-One day later I received an actual legitimate email from the BBB thanking me for writing to them.
+One day later I received an actual legit email from the BBB thanking me for writing to them.
 Even though it looked like my email had bounced, they did receive it and were able to gain tracking information from it.
 They apparently have been dealing with this for some time now.

 Manual Virus Scan & Computer Back-up